Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

    * @param digest the hashing algorithm
    * @return the amount to refund
    */
-  private BigInteger refundFor(PayableContract bidder, Bid bid,
+  private BigInteger refundFor(PayableContract bidder, Bid bid, RevealedBid revealed,
-      RevealedBid revealed, MessageDigest digest) {
+                               SHA256Digest digest) {
     if (!bid.matches(revealed, digest))
       // the bid was not actually revealed: no refund return BigInteger.ZERO;
-    else if (!revealed.fake && bid.deposit.compareTo(revealed.value) >= 0
+    else if (!revealed.fake && BigIntegerSupport.compareTo(bid.deposit, revealed.value) >= 0
              && placeBid(bidder, revealed.value))
-      // the bid was correctly revealed and is the best up to now:
-      // only the difference between promised and provided is refunded;
+      // the bid was correctly revealed and is the best up to now: only the difference between promised and provided is refunded;
-      // the rest might be refunded later if a better bid will be revealed return bid.deposit.subtract(revealed.value);
+      // the rest might be refunded later if a better bid will be revealed return BigIntegerSupport.subtract(bid.deposit, revealed.value);
     else
-      // the bid was correctly revealed and is not the best one:
-      // it is fully refunded
+      // the bid was correctly revealed and is not the best one: it is fully refunded return bid.deposit;
-      return bid.deposit;
   }